usdot-jpo-ode/jpo-cvmanager/services/intersection-api/README.md

 3. Optional - Modify application.properties and application.yaml files in api/jpo-conflictvisualizer-api/src/main/resources/ and configure them for deployment.
 Most features are controlled by environment variables, but some features may require additional configuration.

+#### Github Token

+A GitHub token is required to pull artifacts from GitHub repositories.
+This is required to obtain the jpo-ode jars and must be done before attempting to build this repository.

+1. Log into GitHub.
+2. Navigate to Settings -> Developer settings -> Personal access tokens.
+3. Click "New personal access token (classic)".
+   1. As of now, GitHub does not support Fine-grained tokens for obtaining packages.
+4. Provide the name "jpo_conflictmonitor"
+5. Set an expiration date
+6. Select the read:packages scope.
+7. Click "Generate token" and copy the token.
+8. Set this token as the MAVEN_GITHUB_TOKEN environment variable in the .env file (root and ./services/intersection-api/.env)

 ### 4. Start Conflict Visualizer

 To run the conflictvisualizer API alongside public images of the ODE, geojsonconverter, and conflictmonitor without the cvmanager api or webapp, use the following command from the root of the project: